albertmundu/transformers-hacks/README.md

 This is a simple repo for hacks, tweaks and going deep in the roots.

 The repo covers:
 - [x] Simple implementation of self-attention
-    - [x] Simple transformer block to understand
+- [x] Simple transformer decoder block